 Yes, it's as simple as that because compost is created from basic organic matter, which is essentially a composition of carbon and nitrogen.
 The key is simply to know how much of each to use.
 To start off, understand that "brown" means predominantly carbon and "green" indicates materials that are heavier in nitrogen.

 For compost, you need approximately an equal ratio of nitrogen to carbon to create a healthy mix.
-Everything from grass clippings to tea leaves to wood chips are excellent compost starters.
+Everything from grass clippings to tea leaves to wood chips is excellent compost starters.
 Nature will help direct you as to whether or not you need more of either at any given time.
 You will just need to pay attention to how your garden beds respond to your composting materials.

 Water and Oxygen

-Besides carbon and nitrogen, the only two other ingredients you need are water and oxygen.
+Besides carbon and nitrogen, the only two other ingredients you need to make rich soil are water and oxygen.
 If you add these two essential ingredients in the right proportions, you can have an active compost pile that can be ready in as little as four weeks.

 To guide you in your watering efforts, make sure that your compost pile doesn't get any wetter than a wrung-out sponge.
 If you are able to squeeze a little drip of water out of the compost at the center of your pile then you're right on track.